julianrojas87/PhD-consortium-ISWC2019/content/related-work.md

 Transport related data is also offered on the Web as route planning APIs.
 Navitia.io[^navitia], Plannerstack[^plannerstack], CityMapper
 or the open source Open Trip Planner are some examples.
-Geo-spatial data is also fundamental for route planning applications.
+Geospatial data is also fundamental for route planning applications.
-Different initiatives exist for publishing geo-spatial data on the Web.
+Different initiatives exist for publishing geospatial data on the Web.
 For instance, [OpenStreetMap](cite:cites osm)(OSM) stands as a community-driven rich source of freely available spatial data.
 [LinkedGeoData](cite:cites auer2009) publishes a spatial knowledge base